slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Response
 When a request is sent to an API endpoint, a response is expected.
 A response is expected to communicate the success or failure of a request.

 Two elements are involved in a response.
 These are the response status, communicated using status codes, and the response payload.
-A wide array of status codes should be used rather than just 200 (success), 400 (failure) and 500 (error) as is often the case with poorly designed APIs.
+A wide array of HTTP status codes should be used rather than just 200 (success), 400 (failure) and 500 (error) as is often the case with poorly designed APIs.

 #### Status Codes
 HTTP status codes should be used in the response to indicate the status of the processing of the request.